CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 * (if available) DNS name, resp.
 * (if available) FQDN (Fully Qualified Domain Name).
 The logical network does not represent the physical realities and focuses on the structural view and the security zones.
-In addition to the communication possibilities represented by the network plan, the communication relationships between the components should also be recorded.
+In addition to the communication possibilities represented by the network, the communication relationships between the components should also be recorded.
 This means which components need to communicate with each other.
 This is necessary to be able to identify and prevent unauthorized data traffic.

 Redundancies (similar systems with analog function, configuration and the same protection requirement) can be summarized in the network structure plan, as this serves for readability.
 However, if the availability requirement is high, the redundancies (number, type (eg, hot standby, failover, load balancing, etc.)) should emerge from the network structure plan.
 This can be done by annotating the objects so as not to inflate the plan itself.